tangjie502/ClipMark/README.md

 ## For Developers

 As a developer, documentation is crucial to your workflow.
-MarkSnip streamlines the process of saving technical documentation for use with Large Language Models (LLMs) and other development tools:
+ClipMark streamlines the process of saving technical documentation for use with Large Language Models (LLMs) and other development tools:

 - **One-Click Documentation Export**: Instead of manually copying sections of API documentation, code examples, and explanations, capture entire documentation pages with a single click - complete with proper code block formatting and syntax highlighting.